KarolinHem/TESTING/signserver-ce-docker-hub.md

 [//]: # (Please update the Confluence page titled "SignServer CE DockerHub - Markdown" if making any changes to this page)

-Please note:
+SignServer Community Edition
+============================

+>**Note:**
+>
-We take the security of SignServer and the trust of our users seriously.
+>We take the security of SignServer and the trust of our users seriously.
 If you believe you have identified a security vulnerability in SignServer, please report it responsibly by contacting us at security@primekey.com
+>

-SignServer Community Edition is not intended for production use.
+>SignServer Community Edition is not intended for production use.
 For production signing services, use the Keyfactor SignServer Enterprise or Keyfactor Signum

-Welcome to SignServer Community Edition
-============================

 SignServer is a signing solution for digitally signing code, documents, and artifacts while keeping signing keys secure and signing workflows auditable.
 It is platform-independent and supports centralized, policy-driven signing operations.